 Let’s discuss what makes the M1 chip so compelling that the tech world is worrying about Intel and what lies in the future for both companies:

 The new M1 chip has made some big waves in the tech world.
 The most huge and compelling claim that Apple has made is that the new M1 chip will bring 3.5x faster processing power than its Intel-powered predecessors.
 This is a huge claim but Apple seems to be delivering that speed and performance.
-Running Apple’s native applications is a breeze they load fast, they run faster, and get the task done with immense speeds.
+Running Apple’s native applications is a breeze they load fast, they run faster, and get the task done at immense speeds.
 The M1 Chip has 8 cores.
 Geekbench also showed some great performance comparisons as M1 had a higher single-core and multicore performance number than the Intel chips.

 M1 sits at 1,718 and the 10th gen i7 sits at 1,578